iPads for Learning

 About our iPad learning programme

-The iPad bundle includes a strong case, headphone adaptor, screen protector, licences for school apps, school technical support and 30 months Freedom Tech Advanced Repair Service (FTARS) for 30 months from receipt of the device.
+The iPad bundle includes a Skriva stylus, screen protector, licences for school apps, school technical support and 30 months Freedom Tech Advanced Repair Service (FTARS) for 30 months from receipt of the device.
 Freedom Tech will repair or replace a device which has been accidentally damaged or stolen.
+Unfortunately, FTARS does not cover loss.
+However, students very rarely lose iPads as we are able to remotely lock and locate them.

-We partner with Freedom Tech who help manage our 1:1 device scheme.
-They look after direct debits and provide Freedom Tech Advanced Repair Service (FTARS) for 30 months from receipt of the device.
-They will repair or replace a device that has been accidentally damaged or stolen.
+We partner with Freedom Tech, who help manage our 1:1 device scheme.
+They manage direct debits and provide the Freedom Tech Advanced Repair Service (FTARS) for 30 months from the date of device receipt.
+They will repair or replace a device which has been accidentally damaged or stolen.

 There is no upfront deposit or excess payment for the first repair claim.
-The second claim carries an excess of £25, and subsequent claims have an excess of £50.
-After 30 months, the iPad belongs to parents at no additional cost.
-During Year 9, we run a second scheme where families can upgrade to a newer model.
-The iPad must be kept in the case.
-Freedom Tech will not process any claims where there is evidence otherwise.
-Please read the terms and conditions on the order portal.
+The second claim carries an excess of £25 and the third and subsequent claim excess is £50.
+After 30 months, the iPad belongs to the parent at no additional cost.

 Bring your own device – BYOD

 Parents may also allow their children to bring their own iPads to school.
-We welcome this, but encourage parents to purchase additional insurance and a strong case.
-We strongly recommend that parents buy the same model (iPad 11th Generation) to run the latest generation of apps.
+We welcome this but encourage parents to purchase additional insurance and a strong case.
+We strongly recommend that parents buy the same or a better model to run the latest generation of apps.

-If you have or are buying a personal device for your child’s use in school, you can drop it off with us, and we will enrol it on our network.
-Leave the iPad at Reception with your child’s name, some contact information and the passcode for the attention of Mrs Royal.
+If you have or are buying a personal device for your child’s use in school, you can drop it off with us and we will enrol it on our network, ready for September.
+Please leave the iPad at Reception with your child’s name, some contact information, and the passcode for the attention of Mrs Royal.
 We will let you know when it is ready for collection.

 You will need to download and install this list of apps we use in school.